-European Union (EU) laws clearly prohibit discrimination in employment based on race or ethnicity, gender, age, disability, and religion or beliefs.
+Most countries around the world have ratified the UN Discrimination (Employment and Occupation) Convention on equal rights in employment and occupation.
+EU legislation has perhaps adopted this the furthest and clearly prohibits discrimination in employment based on race or ethnicity, gender, age, disability, and religion or beliefs.
 However, there are reasons to believe that discriminatory behavior still exists among employers.
-Attitude surveys of the general public show evidence of negative attitudes toward minority groups, and surveys among potentially discriminated groups also point in this direction for a number of EU countries.
+Attitude surveys of the general public show evidence of negative attitudes toward minority groups, and surveys among potentially discriminated groups also point in this direction.